Always wanted to use Photoshop's Pattern Overlay layer style effect, but never knew exactly where or how to start?

 In the following example, you can see how changing the Blend Mode from Normal to Linear Burn makes our striped pattern turn from solid white and red into transparent and dark red.

 The Opacity slider controls how see-through our Pattern is.
 A smaller number here makes your Pattern Overlay more transparent, while a higher number is more opaque.

 In the following example, you can see that a lower Opacity makes our pattern slightly transparent, with the black color of the text showing through.

 This is where you choose your pattern.
 Photoshop comes with a lot of default patterns, but you can also create your own.

-To create your own pattern simply open an image in Photoshop, press CTRL + A to select the entire canvas, and click Edit > Define Pattern.
+To create your own pattern, simply open an image in Photoshop, press Control-A to select the entire canvas, and click Edit > Define Pattern.
 You will then find it in the list of patterns within the Pattern Overlay dialog.